vro256400/homeautweb/README.md

     sudo apt install nodejs npm

 ## Prepare repository to run
-Execute following command in repository folder after clone once only:
+Execute following command in repository folder after clone once only
     npm install

 ## Use following command in repository folder to run in console